 Peer assessment means students giving feedback on each other’s work.
 Dozens of online systems have been developed for peer assessment.
 They all face many of the same issues.
 The PeerLogic project is an effort to develop specialized features for peer-assessment systems so that they can be used by multiple systems without the need for re-implementation.
 In addition, the project maintains a “data warehouse,” which includes anonymized peer reviews from different peer-assessment systems, which are freely made available to researchers.

-Dr. Gehringer is an associate professor in the Departments of Computer Science, and Electrical & Computer Engineering.
-His research interests include computerized assessment systems, and the use of natural-language processing to improve the quality of reviewing.
-He teaches courses in the area of programming, computer architecture, object-oriented design, and ethics in computing.
+Dr. Gehringer is a professor in the Departments of Computer Science, and Electrical & Computer Engineering.
+His research interests include data mining to improve software-engineering practice, and improving assessment through machine learning and natural language processing.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.